 Many people prefer to use cycling shorts with bib straps instead of having an elasticated waistband because they find the elastic waist uncomfortable and the bibs keep the padded insert more reliably positioned.
 I’ve never been a big fan of bib straps because I often notice them pulling on my shoulders, the extra material on my back is not ideal in really hot conditions, and they are more cumbersome to take on and off, but I’m also not a big fan of bib-less shorts, which do move around more.

 Fortunately, it is possible to have the benefits of bib-shorts without having the disadvantages of the bib straps by using an integrated, one-piece jersey and shorts such as the Castelli SanRemo Speedsuit, Cuore Two-In-One, or Louis Garneau Course.
-These one-piece models are marketed as offering slightly improved aerodynamics compared to two-piece combinations, but I’ve found that their major benefit is being extremely comfortable due to not having any straps and not having an elasticated waist – they are the ultimate clothing option for ultracyclists, in my opinion.I reviewed these models in a blog post about The most comfortable cycling clothing: One-piece outfits.
+These one-piece models are marketed as offering slightly improved aerodynamics compared to two-piece combinations, but I’ve found that their major benefit is being extremely comfortable due to not having any straps and not having an elasticated waist – they are the ultimate clothing option for ultracyclists, in my opinion.I reviewed these models in a blog post: The most comfortable cycling clothing: One-piece outfits.

 These one-piece jersey and shorts comabinations are not the same as pure aero’ skinsuits.
 Skinsuits tend to have only a short front zipper, whereas a one-piece jersey and shorts has a full zipper so that the front can be fully opened in very hot weather, making it about the same as a regular jersey in those conditions.
 The full zipper also makes them easy to put on and take off, and in this aspect they actually perform slightly better than separate bib shorts and a jersey because once you take the take the top half/jersey off, the shorts come straight down.
 Pure skinsuits are also impractical because they have no pockets, but the one-piece jersey and shorts have rear pockets that are only slightly smaller than on most cycling jerseys (which works fine for me because I tend to avoid carrying stuff in my pockets anyway).
 Pure skinsuits with a short zipper are also less convenient than versions with a full zipper for males when using the toilet.